19hours/sg-statutes/Acts/Competition Act.md

 4\.
 To publish educational materials or carry out other educational activities relating to competition; or to support (financially or otherwise) the carrying out by others of such activities or the provision by others of information or advice.

-5\.
-To carry out research and studies and to conduct seminars, workshops and symposia relating to competition, or to support (financially or otherwise) the carrying out by others of such activities.
+5. To carry out research and studies and to conduct seminars, workshops and symposia relating to competition, or to support (financially or otherwise) the carrying out by others of such activities.

+[23/2007 wef 01/07/2007]

 6\.
 With the approval of the Minister, to form or participate in the formation of any company, partnership or joint venture as a shareholder or partner or in any capacity.